bwalshe/simple_http_server/README.md

 It's not very realistic to expect the requests and responses to always fit in a fixed size buffer, so in reality the web server would probably have to do several reads and writes to complete a request.
-I'm going to gloss over that for now and assume that all requests can be serverd by reading once, writing once and then closing the connection.
+I'm going to gloss over that for now and assume that all requests can be served by reading once, writing once and then closing the connection.
 The above implementation has a much bigger problem - it's not capable of serving more than one connection at a time.